-Change is nothing new in the education system.
 For some time now there has been a growing emphasis on providing a suitably challenging academic curriculum for all students.
-Parents are most likely to have experienced a quite different style of GCSEs to the ones our young people now face.
-The key features of the current KS4 curriculum are:
+For students starting Year 10 in 2025, they will be taking GCSEs which were reformed eight years ago and are noticeably different to GCSEs parents' may be familiar with.
+The key features of this KS4 curriculum are:

-- No 'coursework' or controlled assessment all assessment is by end-of-course examination (except in certain vocational subjects) - Longer written answers in examinations - All students study both English Language and English Literature - All students must study at least 2 GCSEs in Science - Many students are encouraged to study subjects that make up the 'English Baccalaureate' - All exams at the end of the two-year course (summer 2024) - Graded 9-1 where 9 is the top grade for GCSE courses
+- No 'coursework' or controlled assessment all assessment is by end-of-course examination (except in certain vocational subjects) - Longer written answers in examinations - All students study both English Language and English Literature - All students must study at least 2 GCSEs in Science - Many students are encouraged to study subjects that make up the 'English Baccalaureate' - All exams at the end of the two-year course (summer 2027) - Graded 9-1 where 9 is the top grade for GCSE courses

 At Thirsk School and Sixth Form College, we continue to offer a wide range of subjects, despite the restrictions placed upon us by national policy moves.
-For example, in addition to traditional GCSE courses, students can choose from a range of vocational courses, which allow students with a particular interest, for example in Health and Social Care, Sport, Engineering or Hospitality and Catering, to pursue this interest through Key Stage 4 by following appropriate courses.
+For example, in addition to traditional GCSE courses, students can choose from a range of vocational courses, which allow students with a particular interest, for example in Health and Social Care, Engineering or Hospitality and Catering, to pursue this interest through Key Stage 4 by following appropriate courses.
 All of these courses are approved by Ofqual, the government regulator, and allow students access to further education courses.
 Our Key Stage 4 curriculum is designed to provide students with the best combination of courses in order to make the most of their individual interests, aptitudes and talents and to encourage them to achieve at the highest level.